piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 [^nota164]: Eric Hobsbawm, *Bandits* (London: Ebenezer Baylis & Son, 1969).

-[^nota165]: *ed.* William Scheuerman, *The Rule of Law Under Siege—Selected Essays of Franz L. Neuman and Otto Kirchheimer* (Berkeley: University of California Press, 1996).
+[^nota165]: *ed.* William Scheuerman, *The Rule of Law Under Siege--Selected Essays of Franz L. Neuman and Otto Kirchheimer* (Berkeley: University of California Press, 1996).

-[^nota166]: Jane Gaines, *Contested Culture—The Image, the Voice, and the Law* (Chapell Hill: The University of North Carolina Press, 1991), 6.
+[^nota166]: Jane Gaines, *Contested Culture--The Image, the Voice, and the Law* (Chapell Hill: The University of North Carolina Press, 1991), 6.